neilgupta/neilgupta.github.com/_posts/2014-03-01-gamifying-gogo.md

 location: Chicago
 ---

 Last weekend, I attended a [Gogo](http://gogoair.com) hackathon organized by [Monkeybars](http://monkeybars.cc).
 Although most of the time was spent playing [board games](http://www.amazon.com/Hasbro-JUN118204-Risk-Legacy/dp/B005J146MI), watching movies, and just hanging out, I did also end up forming a team with Damaris Kroeber and Eric Trinh.
 Eric and I are both software developers who write code all day, and Damaris is a theoretical physicist who does whatever theoretical physicists do all day (apparently this involves Python).
-In other words, none of us had any desire to actually code at this hackathon.
+In other words, none of us wanted to spend our weekend coding for Gogo for free.

 But then we saw the following screenshot of Gogo's in-flight portal on a Delta flight.